Palmer house B&B Charleston HEADER

 From the calm East Battery waterfront, you can look out across the bay to Fort Sumter, where the first shots of the Civil War were fired.
 South Carolina was one of the seven states that seceded and formed the Confederacy, although it was never recognised as an independent nation.
 As Abraham Lincoln fought to abolish slavery across the United States, the Confederate States struggled to maintain their independence and to remain slave states.

-Many wealthy Charlestonian families, including the owner of Magnolia Plantation, which we visited, invested their money in the Confederate cause and lost everything when the Confederates lost the war.
+Many wealthy Charlestonian families invested their money in the Confederate cause and lost their ill-gotten gains when the Confederates lost the war.

 Battery Mansions in Charleston SC